 Your undergraduate GPA is one of the primary ways physical therapy schools will evaluate your application for admission.
 Physical therapy schools review your undergraduate transcript and the grades you have earned in your courses as a way to evaluate academic competencies that you have gained.
 Grades are considered to be a reliable predictor of how you will perform in physical therapy school.
 Admissions committees look at your undergraduate transcript for indications of whether you will have the intellectual abilities and self-discipline to succeed in a demanding PT school curriculum.

 What is a competitive GPA?
-The average cumulative GPA for applicants accepted to PT schools in 2023 nationally was 3.55.
-The average cumulative GPA for IU Bloomington applicants accepted in 2023 was 3.68.
-The average cumulative GPA for matriculants to the IU Indianapolis DPT program in 2022 was 3.79.
+The average cumulative GPA for applicants accepted to DPT public schools in 2024 nationally was 3.50 (APTA, 2024).
+For IU Bloomington applicants accepted in 2023-2024 CAS cycle the average cumulative GPA was 3.62 and the average science GPA was 3.44.
+The IU Indianapolis DPT program cohort now graduating May 2025 was admitted with an average cumulative GPA of 3.79.
+Take a look into the admissions' profile of IU DPT Students.
 As a pre-physical therapy student, aim for a cumulative GPA of 3.6 or higher to be academically competitive.
 GPA is not the only factor in admission, but a low GPA cannot be overcome by other factors in admission.

 We strongly urge freshmen and transfer students to focus on academics and making the transition to challenging IUB coursework.
 Strong academic performance is the crucial foundation upon which a successful application is built.